Nerve Conduction Velocity

 It causes weakness of the foot and lower leg muscles.

-- Herniated disk disease.
-This condition occurs when the fibrous cartilage that surrounds the disks of your
+Herniated disk disease.
+This health problem occurs when the fibrous cartilage that surrounds the disks of

 is forced outward.
-This places pressure on a spinal nerve and causes pain and damage
+This places pressure on a spinal nerve.
+It causes pain and damage

 to the nerve.